Projectors

 The mystery at the core of Katla is hard to describe without veering too much into spoiler land, but perhaps an easy way of putting it is Twin Peaks in reverse.
 The quirky, slightly creepy little town with a cast of characters that each have their own secrets is there.
 A possibly supernatural force that essentially holds the town hostage is there.
 And people aren’t what they seem, but unlike Twin Peaks, in Katla people don’t disappear, they re-appear.
 From within a glacier near the volcano, which should be impossible.
 Saying more than that would be too spoilery, but even the makeup effects for those that appear out of the volcano deserve to be seen in good 4K because they’re so detailed.

 Speaking of detail, Katla has that in spades in every scene.
-You’ll soon recognise the various very distinct locales of Vik, from the river crossing to the hospital, police station, farm, and of course the cozy Hotel Vik.
+You’ll soon recognize the various very distinct locales of Vik, from the river crossing to the hospital, police station, farm, and of course the cozy Hotel Vik.
 Despite knowing there’s a big constantly-erupting volcano there, we really want to visit Vik.
 And before you ask, yes, Vik is a real place just like the volcano, even if the show wasn’t made in the town itself.
 Apparently, stories set in Iceland don’t pull many punches.

 The production crew, headed by series creators Baltasar Kormákur and Sigurjón Kjartansson, did a spectacular job.
 When you only need a split second to tell where each scene takes place, that’s the mark of good set design.
 Also, everything’s covered in detail, appears super lived-in, and shows the effects of the volcano on everyday life and habitats.
 We’ve seen recent movies where living on Mars was a lot easier.